RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

   The goal is : -

   * Any user can create out of office settings in Rocket.Chat by giving from and to date with the auto reply message.
-  * User should be able to select the channels which would receieve the out of office notification.
+  * User should be able to select the channels which would receive the out of office notification.
   * The out of office notification should only be sent to once for the first incoming message.
   * User can also define his deputy from the list of eligible users.
-  * At the tome of out of office, selected deputy will be automatically added to channel and can reply on behalf of main user.
+  * At the time of out of office, selected deputy will be automatically added to channel and can reply on behalf of main user.
   * After the out of office time ends, deputy should be auto removed from the channel.

 * **Desirable Skills:** Familiarity with Rocket.Chat, nodeJS, Experience with ReactJS.
 Must have database skills, ideally MongoDB.